danihidalgo001/node-express-api-tutorial/.learn/exercises/07-post-todo/README.md

 ## 📝 Instructions:

-1. Create a POST request that receives a `todo` from the body.
+1. Create a `POST /todos` request that receives a `todo` from the body.

 2. In the request, add that `todo` to the list of `todos`, then return the `todos` list updated.